 Depending of the data coding format, there can be a positioning group, Positioning.
 This group contains no attributes, it contains a coordinates dataset, which is an array of compound type with components named the same as the axisNames dataset in the Feature Container group.
-This group is used for values of dataCodingFormat of 1, 3, 4, 7, and 8 (clause 10c-9.3).
-It is not used for dataCodingFormat = 2 (regular grids), 5 (irregular grid), or 6 (variable cell size grid).
+This group is used for values of dataCodingFormat of 1, 3, 4, 7 and 8 (clause 10c-9.3).
+It is not used for dataCodingFormat = 2 (regular grids), 5 (irregular grid), 6 (variable cell size grid), or 9 (Feature oriented Regular Grid).

 The traversal order for grids of different types is specified by the carrier metadata attribute sequencingRule in the feature container group.
-Traversal order is not used for fixed station, moving platform, Θ -TIN, or fixed station (stationwise) data (dataCodingFormat = 1, 4, Θ -7, or 8).
+Traversal order is not used for fixed station, moving platform, or TIN, or fixed station (stationwise) data (dataCodingFormat = 1, 4, 7 or 8).